wso2-attic/ballerina-integrator/README.md

         req.setJsonPayload(vehiclePayload);
         // Send a POST request to 'DreamCar' and get the results respWorkerDreamCar, _ = carRentalEP.post("/dreamCar", req);
-        // Reply to the join block from this worker - Send the response from 'DreamCar' respWorkerDreamCar -> fork;
+        // Reply to the join block from this worker
+        // Send the response from 'DreamCar'
+        respWorkerDreamCar -> fork;
     }

-    // Worker to communicate with Company 'Sixt' worker sixt {
+    // Worker to communicate with company 'Sixt' worker sixt {
         http:OutRequest req = {};
         http:InResponse respWorkerSixt = {};